Tim-Mclennan/My-Portfolio/README.md

 ## 🚀 About Me

-I love solving problems and continuously teaching myself new concepts.
-I have over 2 years of professional experience and seeking to take on exciting roles to build upon my skills.
+I love solving problems and continuously teaching myself new concepts, both technical and interpersonal.

 Please find the deployed link of my portfolio here: https://tim-mclennan.github.io/My-Portfolio